dapr/dapr-shared/tutorial/README.md

 You can see the log using `kubectl logs -f <pod>`

-At this point the `subscriber` application has received the notification from `dapr-ambient`.
+At this point the `subscriber` application has received the notification from `dapr-shared`.
 You can see this, with the same way, using `kubectl logs -f <pod>`.

 ### Getting the message on the subscriber application